Followers

 Sarvastivadin and Theravadin both have complete Abhidhamma texts.
 Other Buddhist schools do not have complete Abhidhamma texts.
 Sarvastiada Abhidhamma texts were written in Sanskrit language.
 Later as a result of foreign invention Sanskrit scriptures destroyed.
 Before destruction of the Sarastivada Tipiṭaka, a Chinese translation of all texts has been brought to China.
 Thravadin have complete Abhidhamma texts in original.
 They used Pāli language to write their texts.
 Both tradition have seven books as Abhidhamma texts.
 The important thing is those seven texts are different among the two schools.

-held at Pātaliputra after 218 years of the Buddha’s extinction.
+In Sattasatikakhandaka of Cullavagga pali refer about Second Council.
+It was held in Vesali one hundred years after the Buddha's extinction.
+700 Arahants participated for that.
+In that report does not mention about reciting sutta and Abhidhamma.
+Third Council held at Pātaliputra after 218 years of the Buddha's extinction.
 Moggaliputtatissa thera was precedent of that council.
-In the Atthasālini commentary Buddhaghosa thera imply that Kathāvatthuppakaraṇa was wrote by Moggaliputtaissa thera after 218 years from the Buddha’s extinction.
-After third council also some other authors have added texts to Katāvatthu.
+In the Atthasālini commentary Buddhaghosa thera imply that Kathāvatthuppakaraṇa was wrote by Moggaliputtaissa thera after 218 years from the Buddha's extinction.
+After the Third Council also some other authors have added texts to Katāvatthu.

 Until 20 years of enlightenment of the Buddha there was only one category named Dhamma.
 In Dhamma included basic norm of Vinaya rules and Abhidhamma.
-After 20 years of the Buddha’s enlightenment Vinaya origin as separate category.
+After 20 years of the Buddha's enlightenment Vinaya origin as separate category.
 The word Piṭaka did not use for identify these categories.
-After the Buddha’s Parinibbāna Abhidhamma grow during few centuries and in 2nd century BC it completed as separate Piṭaka.
-Later developed texts also traditional Theravada followers accept as Buddha’s preaching because of faith.
+After the Buddha's Parinibbāna Abhidhamma grew during few centuries and in the 2nd century BC it completed as separate Piṭaka.
+Later developed texts also traditional Theravada followers accept as Buddha's preaching because of faith.
 Time to time according to necessity of the society and the capacity of understanding the individuals Mahatheras have preached Dhamma and classified the Dhamma which was preached by the Buddha to the fellow monks and devotees.
-The Pāli canon was completed in third council which was rehearsed in 2nd century BC.
-The Pāli commentaries were compiled by Buddhaghosa thera in 4th-5th century CE with translating Sinhala commentaries to Pāli language.
+The Pāli canon was completed in the Third Council which was rehearsed in the 2nd century BC.
+The Pāli commentaries were compiled by Buddhaghosa thera in the 4th-5th century CE with translating Sinhala commentaries to Pāli language.
 Later sub-commentaries were compiled by various Mahā Theras like Sariputta therea and Dhammapala Thera.
 Later developed texts mainly include the implications of the original early scriptures.

-developed Dhamma concept well.
+In Theravada Tradition when Vinaya piṭaka developed it did not accomplish as free as sutta.
+Theravadin use freedom of accepting Dhamma which was gave by the Buddha and developed Dhamma concept well.
 They gave reasons, stories, explanation and new rule but did not change the Vinaya rules which were promulgated by the Buddha.
-In first council Maha Theras decided to maintain Vinaya rules without any change
+In the First Council Maha Theras decided to maintain Vinaya rules without any change.

-Contemporary to the Lord Buddha there was some talented monks who had ability to explain Dhamma which Lord Buddha preached as summery.
+Contemporary to the Lord Buddha there was some talented monks who had ability to explain Dhamma which Lord Buddha preached as summary.
 Buddha named Maha Kaccāyana thera as foremost monk for explain brief Dhamma facts in detail.
 Not only Kaccāyana thera there were many other monks who had this ability like Sariputta thera.
 According to texts we can see origination of Abhidhamma happened due to the explanation and classification of deep Dhamma concepts which were in the Suttas.
 Gradually those interpretation developed and have collected immense classification which cannot put with the Dhamma as one piṭaka.
 Then it was consider as separate piṭaka.
-Until 3rd century BC developed and with the Kathāvattuppakarana which was written by Moggaliputta Tissa Abhidhamma was completed.
-In Sri Lanka until 13th century AD Abhidhamma texts developed.
+Until the 3rd century BC developed and with the Kathāvattuppakarana which was written by Moggaliputta Tissa Abhidhamma was completed.
+In Sri Lanka until the 13th century AD Abhidhamma texts developed.
 Today in some countries such Burma still develops Abhidhamma texts.

 Primary Resources